gparatore123/nightmare/modules/03-beginner_re/readme.md

 5. Identify if there are any security bugs
 6. Write 1337 0-day for Remote Code Execution

 For both of the examples given, all of the desired outcomes have a different methodology required to solve the problem, and using the wrong methodology will waste a signifcant amount of time.
-For example, if the only goal is to identify if something is potentially malicious and should be blocked, once a reverser identifies any sort of covert communications with a remote server, that executable should be flagged and the reverse should move on.
+For example, if the only goal is to identify if something is potentially malicious and should be blocked, once a reverser identifies any sort of covert communications with a remote server, that executable should be flagged and the reverser should move on.
 Any further work is wasted time, the goal has been reached.
 If the malware is selected for a more targeted RE later, there needs to be a specific end goal in mind.
 Without that, reversers can find themselves tearing apart a binary and labeling all the functions for no real reason than that they enjoy it.

 While the methodologies might change, in the vast majority of cases, the beginning steps will look the same.
 This first step in the methodology is often known as "triage".
 Triage is primarily using CLI tools to get the quickest understanding of an unknown binary.
 Dynamic analysis is any attempt at figuring out what a binary is doing by executing it and seeing what happens.
 Static analysis is any attempt to figure out what a binary does by looking at the code, whether it is in a compiled or decompiled form, and